 Expert Opinion“Mesothelioma is a devastating disease and in many cases the care provided by hospices is vital not just for the patient, but for the family too.

 "The hospice performs a vital service for so many people in the region and it is a proud moment to be able to recover their costs in this case.
 It will help them support many more people like Sandra in need of end of life care.
 Nothing can bring Sandra back, but I know the recovery of costs for the hospice means a lot to David and the family.”
-Nicola Handley - Associate Solicitor
+Nicola Handley - Senior Associate Solicitor